Governors hold valedictory meeting as 17 members depart – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-As preparations are on to induct new and returning Governors at the upcoming Nigeria Governors’ Forum (NGF) event between May 14 and 17, a valedictory meeting will be on Wednesday, April 26.
+The Nigeria Governors’ Forum (NGF) is to hold valedictory meeting for 17 of its members who are exiting the forum on May 19.

-A total of 17 governors are leaving the Forum, according to a statement issued by Director, Media and Public Affairs Nigeria, Governors’ Forum Secretariat, Abdulrazaque Barkindo.
+A statement by the Director, Media and Public Affairs of the forum, Abdulrazaque Barkindo said the event has been fixed for Wednesday, April 26.

-This will be the first physical meeting of the year.
-Four earlier meetings during the year had been virtual, according to an invitation to all the 36 Governors, issued by the Director-General of the NGF Asishana Okauru.
+This will be the first physical meeting of the year for members.
+Four earlier meetings during the year had been virtual, according to an invitation to all the 36 Governors, issued by the Director-General of the NGF, Asishana Okauru.

-According to the DG of the forum, after the Chairman’s brief and a few parting remarks, the floor would be open for valedictories from members.

 MEDICAL CONSULTANTS REVEALED HOW MEN CAN NATURALLY AND PERMANENTLY CURE QUICK ERECTION, SMALL MANHOOD, AND INFERTILITY ISSUES WITHOUT SIDE EFFECTS...
 CLICK HERE